christiankral/PhotoVoltaics/README.md

 # Development and contribution

 The library was developed during a Diploma project at the Technical Engineering College, [TGM](http://www.tgm.ac.at), Wexstraße 19-23, 1200 Vienna, Austria.
-Library authors are  [Christian Kral](http://christiankral.net), Mohamed Elmoghazy, Ramazan Kavlak, Jovan Brkic, Muaz Ceran.
+Library authors are  Jovan Brkic, Muaz Ceran, Mohamed Elmoghazy, Ramazan Kavlak, and [Christian Kral](http://christiankral.net).

 # Contact